zoom/videosdk-auth-endpoint-sample/README.md

 ### Heroku (CLI)

-1. If you cloned this repo, you may use the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) to deploy your server.
+1. If you cloned this repository, you may use the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) to deploy your server.
 Remember to [set your config vars (envoirnment variables)](https://devcenter.heroku.com/articles/config-vars).

 1. Use your Heroku URL as your Video SDK Auth Endpoint.